pimutils/todoman/docs/source/configure.rst

 --------------------

 The below example should serve as a reference.
-It will read ics files from any directory inside ``~/.local/share/calendars/``, use the ISO-8601 date format, and set the due date for new todos in 48hs.
+It will read ics files from any directory inside ``~/.local/share/calendars/``, uses the ISO-8601 date format, and set the due date for new todos in 48hs.

 .. literalinclude:: ../../todoman.conf.sample
   :language: ini